 Keep these three points in mind as we continue because they are the starting point.
 There are two other element that are absolutely critical to an active awareness.
 One is honesty and the other our degree of self-awareness.

-Ones degree of self-awareness can be very challenging as many have allowed their experiences to block their awareness of what they feel in the moment.
-I have touched on this before.
-We should know exactly what we are feeling at any given moment in time.
+It can be a challenge to turn our attention on ourselves.
+One of the main reasons why is that we tend to live externally focused and when we do think of ourselves it is often at an oblique angle.
+We come to do this as an avoidance strategy when direct self viewing is discomforting.
+That many lack awareness of how they feel in the moment is a byproduct of this.
 If we are asked how we feel we rarely if ever give anything more than vague generalities.
 We do not dig into our feelings and identify them.
-We have a mass of feelings and tend to label it with a generic term such as "I feel fine" or "I'm doing well" or... but we do not look into it, examine our feelings.
+We have a mass of feelings and tend to label it with a generic term such as "I feel fine" or "I'm doing well" or... but we do not look into it or own and examine our feelings.
 Most people have very little awareness of their emotional state at any given time.
-We often override and ignore our feelings and state they are not of concern or are unimportant or we will deal with them later.
+We often override and ignore our feelings and state they are not of concern or unimportant or we will deal with them later.
 These avoidance techniques do not help us, they keep us locked in.
-If one is to develop their active awareness they must be willing to go deeper through self-examination or else their efforts will be for naught.
+If we are to develop our ability to be actively awareness we must be willing to go deeper through self-examination or else their efforts will be for naught.